deopurkar/deopurkar.github.io/teaching/ag/index.md

 ## Outline

-We will study the geometry of quasi-projective varieties over an algebraically closed field of characteristic 0.
 Here is a preliminary outline of the course, which will undoubtedly change in time.

 * Week 1: What is algebraic geometry?,